ordercloud-api/ordercloud-javascript-sdk/docs/Orders.md

 <a name="RemovePromotion"></a>
 # **RemovePromotion**
-> Order RemovePromotion(buyerID, orderID, promoCode)
+> Order RemovePromotion(direction, orderID, promoCode)